gch910/groovetube/README.md

 <!--
 *** Thanks for checking out the Best-README-Template.
 If you have a suggestion
-*** that would make this better, please fork the gch910 and create a pull request
+*** that would make this better, please fork the groovetube and create a pull request
 *** or simply open an issue with the tag "enhancement".
 *** Thanks again!
 Now go create something AMAZING! :D
 ***
 ***
 ***
 *** To avoid retyping too much info.
 Do a search and replace for the following:
-*** gch910, groovetube, twitter_handle, gharris910@icloud.com, Groovetube, This is a project description.
+*** groovetube, groovetube, twitter_handle, gharris910@icloud.com, Groovetube, This is a project description.
 -->